Skills for the Job of Living

 Occupational therapy places an emphasis on restoring function, so that patients can get back to everyday activities and manage as independently as possible – whether at home, school or work.
 Areas of functionality may include:

 - Activities of Daily Living - Mastering the skills of eating, bathing, dressing and personal hygiene, so patients don't have to depend on others for help.

-- Strength, Endurance and Range of Motion – Increasing physical abilities to promote independence.
+- Upper Extremity Range of Motion, Strength, Coordination and Endurance - Increasing physical abilities to promote independence.

 - Visual-perceptual and Cognitive Retraining – For patients with congenital or acquired challenges, this training improves how they perceive and interact with their environment, so they can become as independent as possible.

 - Adaptation of Environment – Specialized equipment that can help patients be as independent as possible.